zovajs/zova/zova-docs/guide/techniques/fetch/introduction.md

-# API
+# Fetch

-Zova provides a module `home-base`, which provides a basic `API` code skeleton based on [axios](https://axios-http.com).
+Zova provides a module `home-base`, which provides a basic `Fetch` code skeleton based on [axios](https://axios-http.com).
 Custom API logic can be added on this basis, or even the `axios` underlying library can be directly replaced

-## $api
+## $fetch

-- Zova injects the `$api` object into the `BeanBase` base class, so that the `axios` instance can be obtained through `this.$api` in any bean instance
+- Zova injects the `$fetch` object into the `BeanBase` base class, so that the `axios` instance can be obtained through `this.$fetch` in any bean instance
-- Zova also injects the `$api` object in `app.meta`, so that the `axios` instance can be accessed outside the bean instance
+- Zova also injects the `$fetch` object in `app.meta`, so that the `axios` instance can be accessed outside the bean instance

 For example, load menu data: